Home

 Myokymia

-Tendon reflexes: Absent distal or diffuse
+Tendon reflexes: Reduced or Absent

 Autonomic dysfunction: Mild